 - Bloody stools

-These side effects should stop once your treatment ends.
+These side effects typically stop once your treatment ends.

 Ablation and Cryotherapy